 Director: Brandon Aden, MD, MPH

 CHERISH awards pilot grants on a competitive basis annually for research projects that are consistent with our mission to develop and disseminate economic evidence that will inform substance use treatment policy and HCV and HIV care of people who use substances and to increase the impact of this research by addressing the needs of integrated health systems.
 Pilot projects must also be consistent with NIH priorities for health economics research as described in NOT-OD-16-025

-Eligibility to apply for pilot research grants is limited to investigators affiliated with the four CHERISH collaborating institutions.
+Eligibility to apply for pilot research grants is limited to investigators affiliated with the CHERISH collaborating institutions.
 See Eligibility for additional information.
 The target amount for each award is $10,000-$20,000 over one year.
 Approximately two awards will be made in each annual cycle.
 Pilot Grant awards are dependent on continued CHERISH Center funding.